Squarespace to a headless CMS

 • Care about organic traffic and need every URL preserved through the move

-• Want to own your hosting and not depend on a single SaaS vendor
+• Want to own your hosting rather than depend on a single SaaS vendor

 This is not a fit if you